Chapter 20. Hearing Aid Specialists Regulations

 18VAC80-20-250.
 Testing procedures.

-It shall be the duty of each licensee and holder of a temporary permit engaged in the fitting and sale of hearing aids to use appropriate testing procedures for each hearing aid fitting.
+It is the duty of each licensee and holder of a temporary permit engaged in the fitting and sale of hearing aids to use appropriate testing procedures for each hearing aid fitting.
 All tests and case history information must be retained in the records of the specialist.
-The established requirements shall be:
+The established requirements are:

-1. Air Conduction Tests A.N.S.I. standard frequencies of 500-1000-2000-4000-6000-8000 Hertz.
-Intermediate frequencies shall be tested if the threshold difference between octaves exceeds 15dB.
+1. Air conduction tests are to be made on every client using standard frequencies of 500-1000-2000-4000-6000-8000 Hertz.
+Intermediate frequencies must be tested if the threshold difference between octaves exceeds 15dB.
 Appropriate masking must be used if the difference between the two ears is 40 dB or more at any one frequency.

-2. Bone Conduction Tests are to be made on every client--A.N.S.I. standards at 500-1000-2000-4000 Hertz.
+2. Bone conduction tests are to be made on every client using standard frequencies at 500-1000-2000-4000 Hertz.
 Proper masking is to be applied if the air conduction and bone conduction readings for the test ear at any one frequency differ by 15 dB or if lateralization occurs.

-3. Speech testings shall be made before fittings and shall be recorded with type of test, method of presentation and the test results.
+3. Speech testings must be made before fittings and must be recorded with the type of test, method of presentation, and the test results.

-4. The specialist shall check for the following conditions and, if they are found to exist, shall refer the client to a licensed physician unless the client can show that his present condition is under treatment or has been treated:
+4. The specialist must check for the following conditions and, if they are found to exist, must refer the client to a licensed physician unless the client can show that the client's present condition is under treatment or has been treated:

 a.
 Visible congenital or traumatic deformity of the ear.